chef/chef-oss-practices/projects/supermarket.md

-# Supermarket Team
+# Supermarket Project

-The Supermarket team is responsible for Supermarket and all related repositories.
+The Supermarket project includes Supermarket and all related repositories.

+## Project Members

 ### Project Owners